mxenabled/action_subscriber/README.md

 Other configuration options include :

+* config.allow_low_priority_methods - subscribe to queues for methods suffixed with "_low"
+* config.default_exchange - set the default exchange that your queues will use, using the default RabbitMQ exchange is not recommended
+* config.times_to_pop - when using RabbitMQ's pull API, the number of messages we will grab each time we pool the broker
-config.threadpool_size # set the number of threads availiable to action_subscriber, default 8
+* config.threadpool_size - set the number of threads availiable to action_subscriber
-config.error_handler   # handle error like you want to handle them! config.decoder         # add a custom decoder for a custom content type
+* config.error_handler - handle error like you want to handle them!
+* config.add_decoder - add a custom decoder for a custom content type

 Usage
 -----------------